Weight Fluctuations

 It is best to collect data over time if this is something that you are interested in.
 Your weight will fluctuate over time and over that time, you will start to notice some patterns.

-Reasons why your weight will fluctuate
+Reasons why your weight fluctuates

 There a number of reasons that your weight will fluctuate up and down each day.
 Some of these include: